Iinaus/nodejs_rest_api/README.md

 #### PUT /user
 - **Description:** Updates information about a specific user identified by the provided id. _(Requires authentication and admin privileges)_
-- **Request Body:** Expects JSON object with username, age, and id.
+- **Request Body:** Expects JSON object with username, age, id and role.
 - **Response:** Returns a message indicating successful user update.

 #### PATCH /user